Measurement of the effective weak mixing angle at the CEPC: Introduction

-Such approximation has a high precision as long as the energy of the neutral-current interactions is not approaching 160 GeV where the correction from box-diagrams becomes sizable~\cite{flavorstw}.
-This approximation allows measurements at LEP, SLD, Tevatron and LHC to be directly compared by quoting the leptonic effective weak mixing angle parameter $\effstw$ as custom. $\effstw$ has been measured in the past two decades using the $f_i\bar{f_i}\rightarrow Z/\gamma^* \rightarrow f_j\bar{f_j}$ productions.
+$\effstw$ has been measured in the past two decades using the $f_i\bar{f_i}\rightarrow Z/\gamma^* \rightarrow f_j\bar{f_j}$ productions.
 The results are shown in Figure~\ref{fig:stwHistory}.
 The most precise determinations of $\effstw$ come from the electron-positron colliders, which are 0.23221$\pm$0.00029 from the combined LEP $b$ quark production, and 0.23098$\pm$0.00026 from the SLD~\cite{LEP-SLD}.
-After that, a similar precision was achieved at the proton-antiproton collider Tevatron, giving 0.23148$\pm$0.00033~\cite{Tevatron-combine}. $\effstw$ are also measured by ATLAS, CMS and LHCb collaborations~\cite{ATLASstw, CMSstw, LHCbstw}. $\effstw$ was extracted from the forward-backward charge asymmetry ($A_{FB}$, to be introduced in the following sections) in all those measurements above, except for the SLD result which used the left-right polarization asymmetry.
+After that, a similar precision was achieved at the proton-antiproton collider Tevatron, giving 0.23148$\pm$0.00033~\cite{Tevatron-combine}. $\effstw$ are also measured by ATLAS, CMS and LHCb collaborations~\cite{ATLASstw, CMSstw, LHCbstw}. $\effstw$ was extracted from the forward-backward charge asymmetry ($A_{FB}$, to be introduced in the following sections) in all those measurements above, except for the SLD result which also used the left-right polarization asymmetry.

 Previous measurements achieved an relative precision at $\mathcal{O}(0.1\%)$ with respect to the central value of $\effstw$.
 It played an important role in the global fitting of the SM electroweak sector in the past years.
 However, the experimental precision, which is generally limited by the size of the data sample, is much worse than the precision of the theoretical calculations.
-At two-loop level, the uncertainty in $\effstw$ calculation is reduced to 0.00005~\cite{PDGstw}.
+At two-loop level, the uncertainty in $\effstw$ calculation is reduced to 0.00004~\cite{PDGstw}.
 It would be essential to improve the experimental precision on $\effstw$ to be comparable to the theoretical calculations.